Data Wrangling

 The in operator, reordering and matching

-1. In your data folder you should have a dataframe called proj_summary which contains quality metric information for an RNA-seq dataset.
+1. In your data folder you should have a DataFrame called proj_summary which contains quality metric information for an RNA-seq dataset.
 We have obtained batch information for the control samples in this dataset.
-Copy and paste the code below to create a dataframe of control samples with the associated batch information:
+Copy and paste the code below to create a DataFrame of control samples with the associated batch information:

 # Read in proj_summary if needed